-Our state has legalized marijuana.
-The current administration pardoned many simple marijuana possessions.
-Also, the U.S. Food and Drug Administration legalized CBD products with less than 0.3% THC.
-As a Golden State resident, it probably looks like pot is fully legal now at all levels, which brings up the question on whether you can travel with it.
+California has legalized marijuana, the current administration has pardoned many simple marijuana possessions, and the U.S. Food and Drug Administration legalized CBD products with less than 0.3% THC.
+Although it looks like weed is legal at all levels for a Golden State resident, does that mean you can travel with it?

-No. Marijuana is still a Schedule 1 illegal narcotic federally, and since air travel is regulated by the federal government, marijuana is illegal on airplanes.
+No. Marijuana is still a Schedule 1 illegal narcotic federally.
+Since air travel is regulated by the federal government, marijuana is illegal on airplanes.

-You cannot fly with it.
-As such, if the TSA officer finds it on you or your belongings, they will ask you to throw it away.
+If a TSA officer finds weed on you or your belongings, they will ask you to throw it away.
 If you refuse, they will not allow you to pass the security checkpoint, and you will not make your flight.
 However, if you do dispose of it, they generally will let you proceed.

 Nonetheless, for context, TSA agents are not looking for drugs.
 Their dogs are not even trained to sniff them out.
 If they find it on you or in your bags, it may be incidental to their search.